 She didn’t get it.

-At another table, two older women laughed and leaned in close, clearly in the throes of magnificent gossip.
+At another table, two older women laughed and leaned in close in the throes of magnificent gossip.
 A mouth-covering conspiratorial laugh was punctuated with, “He did NOT!” and more laughter and nodding.
 Apparently, he did so.

-Giovanni bit back a chuckle and caught a conversation at the table in front of his.
-A girl was using sign language to the busboy, saying, “. . . no place to go.
+He bit back a chuckle and glanced at the table in front of his.
+A girl used sign language to the busboy, saying, “. . . no place to go.
 Please!”

-The busboy said, “Come on, Sarah, you’ve been here all morning.”
-He nodded toward the front, where a grumpy boss stood sentry.
+The busboy nodded toward the front where a grumpy boss stood sentry.
 The café was full, and the girl had nothing in front of her but a laptop, books, and an empty cup of coffee.
-Her waitress was losing tips from Sarah’s table.

-“Excuse me, I couldn’t help overhearing . . . over . . . seeing . . .?”
+“Excuse me, I couldn’t help overhearing . . . overseeing?”
 He used sign language to ask her, “Do you need a place to work?”
 The busboy shook his head, but the girl’s eyes were huge.
 She reminded him of a starving orphan in a Depression-era movie, pressed against the window of a café full of people eating.
-Rather a bad analogy, since that was more or less what she was.
+Rather a bad analogy since that’s more or less what she was.
 Giovanni waved off the busboy.
 “It’s all right, I can use the company.”
 It was truer than he’d want the general public to know.
-Nonetheless, he flashed them both a winning smile that only someone who could afford to be magnanimous can give.
+Nonetheless, he flashed them both a winning smile.

 The girl didn’t hesitate.
-She piled up all her worldly goods in one mountainous stack.
-Giovanni was there in a moment, helping her move her things and getting her settled across from him at his table.
+She piled up all her stuff in one mountainous stack.
+Giovanni rose and helped her move her things, settling her at his table.
 She looked up at him with a small, tired grin.

-“Thanks,” she signed, her hand moving in a downward arc from her chin to her other open palm in front of her.
+“Thanks,” she signed, her hand moving in a downward arc from her chin.
 “I’m— not— deaf,” she said with a thick stuttering hesitation in front of each word.